RIOT-OS/RIOT/CONTRIBUTING.md

 - You are a contributor and feel being treated unfairly by another contributor or maintainer
-    - E.g. your PR is rejected/blocked for unjust or non-technical reasons
+    - Your PR is rejected/blocked for unjust or non-technical reasons.
     - A PR is rejected/blocked for valid technical reasons, but without due consideration of your arguments
     - A maintainer is asking for disproportionate changes to your PR in order